etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-publish-modules-to-github-repository.md

 !!! warning "Important"
         - If the module depends on other modules or libraries, they need to be specified in the build.gradle file using the implementation configuration.
-        Before adding an Etendo module dependency, they have to be published in Nexus.
+        Before adding an Etendo module dependency, they have to be published in the repository.
         - You need to make sure those dependencies are also published.
-        - Add the dependencies manually in build.gradle file.
+        - Add the dependencies manually in `build.gradle` file.
         - Add Core dependency to define the range of versions the module is compatible with.

 !!! info